 - regain a sense of satisfaction and control in your life

-Your healthcare provider may also recommend other types of therapy, such as group therapy.
-Group therapy helps in a similar way and gives you the ability to share your feelings with people who can relate to how you’re feeling.
+Your healthcare provider may also recommend other types of therapy, such as cognitive behavioral therapy or interpersonal therapy.
+Another possible treatment is group therapy, which allows you to share your feelings with people who can relate to what you’re going through.

-It’s also beneficial to avoid alcohol, as it is a nervous system depressant that can make your symptoms worse.
-Certain refined, processed, and deep-fried foods could contain omega-6 fatty acids, which may contribute to MDD.
+Avoiding alcohol and certain processed foods: It’s beneficial to avoid alcohol, as it’s a nervous system depressant that can make your symptoms worse.
+Also, certain refined, processed, and deep-fried foods contain omega-6 fatty acids, which may contribute to MDD.

 On days when you feel particularly sad despite treatment, it can be helpful to call the National Suicide Prevention Lifeline or a local crisis or mental health service.
 These free, 24-hour phone lines take calls from anyone feeling depressed or anxious.
 A friendly, supportive voice could be just what you need to get you through a difficult time.